hannamw/hannamw.github.io/README.md

 ## Welcome to the source code for my website

-I don't have much to say here yet, but if you have any questions, send me an email at mwhanna@uchicago.edu
+Please visit the website for more info!
+If you have any questions, send me an email at michaelwesley.hanna@studenti.unitn.it